 The Flea Market

-The flea market of Athens is a must-see for anyone that loves anything on the quirky side.
+The flea market is one of the best reasons to visit Athens for anyone that loves anything on the quirky side.
 The weird and wonderful selection of objects are as random as they come, many of which are vintage and antiques.
 If you want to pick up a Greek souvenir that is truly unique, the flea market is where to come.

 The Delicious Greek Food